 UKVI consider nationals from some countries to be 'low risk' and as such, they do not need to submit any financial or qualification evidence with their visa application.
-You must still meet the requirements, on the date of your application by having those documents prepared, as UKVI can and do request these documents at any time.
+If this applies to you, you must still meet the requirements on the date of your application by having those documents prepared, as UKVI can and do request these documents at any time.
 Please check if your country is on UKVI’s list before submitting your application.

 Step 6 – Complete your Student visa application online

 Complete your application on the UKVI website.
 The earliest date you can submit your application is no more than six months before your course start date.

 The application should be made in your home country, or the country where you are normally resident.

 If your academic school has agreed to you starting your studies online, and delaying coming to the UK, please read the information about how studying remotely may affect your Student visa application.

 The University of Leeds is a Higher Education Provider with a track record of compliance.

 If you are under the age of 18 and you choose to collect your BRP from a Post Office or library and if you are travelling to the UK with an adult, please ensure that the adult completes a UKVI nomination form in advance of their travel.
 This will enable the adult to collect the BRP on your behalf.
 Nomination is not required if you choose to collect your BRP from the University.

-The visa application costs £348 for main applicants and for dependants.
+The visa application costs £490 for main applicants and for dependants.
 If your visa will be valid for more than six months, payment of a mandatory Immigration Health Surcharge (IHS) must also be made at a cost of £470 for each year of the visa you will be issued.